Our customers have been hired by:

 Skip the basics, such as IT 101—you’re not basic.

 Pro Tip: A bachelor’s degree may be sufficient for IT manager roles, but higher positions, such as the CIO or CTO jobs of large corporations, may require master’s degrees or higher.
 If you have one, add that first, followed by your bachelor’s below.

 Got something other than these common educational scenarios?
-Check this guide out: Education Resume Section: How to List High School & College Education.
+Check this guide out: How to List Education on a Resume.